Yue-Zhengyuan/Zhengyuan_Lectures_on_Physics/Abstract_Algebra/Linear_Algebra/Change_of_Basis.md

 Sometimes the standard basis may not be very convenient.
 Thus we naturally face the question of how to describe things using another set of basis vectors.
 It is expected that if we change to a new set of basis vectors:

 - A vector will have different components
-- A linear transformation will be represented by a different matrix
+- A linear map will be represented by a different matrix

-In this section we shall show, in two dimensions, how to find the components of vectors and representation matrices of linear transformations under a new set of basis vectors.
+In this section we shall show, in two dimensions, how to find the components of vectors and representation matrices of linear maps under a new set of basis vectors.
 The generalization to higher dimensions is straightforward.

 ## Description of the New Basis

 The new basis $e'_1, e'_2$ can always be described by their components along the old basis $e_1, e_2$ (which need not be the standard basis).
-In other words, the new basis is related to the old basis by a linear transformation $\mathcal{D}$:
+In other words, the new basis is related to the old basis by a linear map $\mathcal{D}$:

 $$
 e'_1 = \mathcal{D} e_1